双指针技巧秒杀七道链表题目

 };

-To avoid confusion, let's use an example.
-The start of the cycle is node 2 in the following diagram:
+To avoid confusion, let's consider an example.
+The starting point of the cycle is node 2 in the following diagram:

-Here is the code for finding the start of the cycle:
+Let's first take a look at the code for finding the starting point of the cycle:

 class Solution {